trulyaldi/excel-extrapolation/README.md

 ## Macros Are Blocked

-If Windows blocks the downloaded workbook:
+If Windows blocks a downloaded `.xlsm` workbook:

 1. Close Excel.
-2. Right-click `Extraplus.xlsm`.
+2. Right-click the `.xlsm` file.
 3. Select **Properties**.
 4. If **Unblock** appears, tick it.
 5. Click **Apply**.